 Access the cell's menu and select Quick Comment.
 Type text-only comments in the Feedback to Learner or Grading Notes sections.
 Select Text Editor to access the full set of features, such as attaching files.

 You can also provide comments on the Manual Override tab on the Grade Details page when you assign an override grade.

-You can grade items without viewing user information.
+You can grade items without viewing student information.
 The students appear in random order without identifying information.
 Anonymous grading is helpful to reduce bias when grading.

 - Access a column header's menu and select Grade with User Names Hidden.

 Access a grade cell's menu and select an attempt.
 On the Grade Details page, select Hide User Names.
 Select OK.
 A new attempt opens.

 - Select Save and Exit to return to the main Grade Center page.

 Select Save and Next to show the next student.